 Born 1984 in Iseo/Italy.

-Carloalberto Treccani is an artist and researcher based in Hong Kong.
-He holds a BA in contemporary arts from the Accademia Carrara di Belle Arti di Bergamo/Italy (2006) and an MA in photography from the Accademia di Belle Arti di Brera, Milan/Italy (2009).
-From the Hong Kong Research Granz Council (2016–2019) and from the Applied Computing and Interactive Media, City University of Hong Kong (2019) he received PhD fellowships.
-Previously he taught in various institutions in Europe and Hong Kong.
+Carloalberto Treccani is an artist and researcher.
+He holds a BA in contemporary arts from the Accademia di Belle Arti G. Carrara in Bergamo/Italy (2006) and an MA in photography from the Accademia di Belle Arti di Brera, Milan/Italy (2009).
+He is currently completing a PhD at the School of Creative Media, City University, Hong Kong.
+His research is funded by grants from the Research Grants Council Hong Kong (2016–2019) and the Centre for Applied Computing and Interactive Media, City University of Hong Kong (2019).
+Previously, he taught in various institutions in Europe and Hong Kong.